This post contains affiliate links. Read the full disclosure here.

 CREAM CHEESE: depending on what kind of cream cheese you use, the amount of time it takes to freeze the filling may vary.

-If you are using regular (not vegan) cream cheese, increase the powdered sugar to ⅓ cup.
-It's firmer than vegan cream cheese so more icing sugar will make the filling softer.
+If you are using vegan cream cheese, decrease the powdered sugar to 1/4 cup.
+It’s softer than regular cream cheese so less icing sugar will make the filling firmer.

 Flour: It is very crucial that you measure your flour properly!
 The dough should be slightly more crumbly than a typical cookies dough, but if you use too much flour your dough will be very, very dry.
 The right way to measure your flour is to weigh it, or use the scoop and level method.